0xcompose/sclass/README.md

 After running the script, two files will be generated in the `/out` directory:

--   diagram.mmd (source diagram file)
+-   `diagram.mmd` (source diagram file)
--   diagram.svg (rendered diagram)
+-   `diagram.svg` (rendered diagram)

-You can view the diagram.svg in any web browser or using this [preview extension](https://marketplace.visualstudio.com/items?itemName=vitaliymaz.vscode-svg-previewer)
+You can view `diagram.svg` in any web browser or using this [preview extension](https://marketplace.visualstudio.com/items?itemName=vitaliymaz.vscode-svg-previewer).

 ## Configuration

-Setup configuration in `config.ts` file.
+Set up the configuration in the `config.ts` file.

 ### inputContracts

-Array of **file names** without `.sol` extension of contracts to be included in the diagram, you can put your contracts in `/contracts` folder and add them here
+An array of **file names** without the `.sol` extension of contracts to be included in the diagram.
+You can place your contracts in the `/contracts` folder and add them here.

 ### excludeContracts

-If you want to exclude some contracts, you can setup object with following fields:
+If you want to exclude some contracts, you can set up an object with the following fields:

--   interfaces: boolean - whether to exclude interfaces
+-   `interfaces`: boolean - whether to exclude interfaces
--   libraries: boolean - whether to exclude libraries
+-   `libraries`: boolean - whether to exclude libraries
--   collections: array of collection **file names** to exclude
+-   `collections`: array of collection **file names** to exclude
     > **ℹ️ Note:** Collections are groups of related contracts that can be defined in `src/collections`.
-We've already have LayerZero, OpenZeppelin and Stargate collections.
-You can create your own collections by adding new file in `src/collections` folder.
+We already have LayerZero, OpenZeppelin, and Stargate collections.
+You can create your own collections by adding a new file in the `src/collections` folder.
--   contracts: array of contract names to exclude
+-   `contracts`: array of contract names to exclude
-    > You don't need to create a new collection, you can just add contract names here
+    > You don't need to create a new collection; you can just add contract names here.
--   exceptions: array of contract names to be included in the diagram despite of being excluded by other fields
+-   `exceptions`: array of contract names to be included in the diagram despite being excluded by other fields.

 ### excludeFunctions

-Object with following fields:
+An object with the following fields:

--   regExps: array of regular expressions to exclude functions by name
+-   `regExps`: array of regular expressions to exclude functions by name
--   exceptions: array of function names to be included in the diagram despite of being excluded by other fields
+-   `exceptions`: array of function names to be included in the diagram despite being excluded by other fields.

 ### disableFunctionParamType

-Boolean - whether to disable function parameter type rendering
+Boolean - whether to disable function parameter type rendering.

-Also filters out OpenZeppelin, LayerZero and Stargate contracts.
+This also filters out OpenZeppelin, LayerZero, and Stargate contracts.

-## Making custom validation
+## Making Custom Validation

-`/src/validate.ts` contains functions for variables, mappings and functions validation.
+`/src/validate.ts` contains functions for validating variables, mappings, and functions.

-You can add your own validations to this functions to warn or throw errors about misguiding code style or best practice in namings
+You can add your own validations to these functions to warn or throw errors about misleading code style or best practices in naming.

-## Use cases
+## Use Cases

--   Contracts high level review
+-   High-level review of contracts
 -   Source code validation
--   Finding unused variables, imports, functions
+-   Finding unused variables, imports, and functions
--   Finding deprecated code blocks
+-   Identifying deprecated code blocks

-## Error handling
+## Error Handling

-If interpreter stumbles across unhandled code variation it will put "empty" to type/name or throw Error with data about unhandled invariant.
+If the interpreter encounters unhandled code variations, it will set "empty" for type/name or throw an error with data about the unhandled invariant.

-Doesn't support nested mappings.
+It does not support nested mappings.

-## Possible features
+## Possible Features

--   Enforcing code style and best practices
+-   Enforcing code style and best practices:
-    -   defining comments formatting
+    -   Defining comment formatting
-    -   enforcing internal variable and function name to start with "\_"
+    -   Enforcing that internal variable and function names start with "\_"
-    -   validating requirements existence for address (null address) in functions with address param
+    -   Validating the existence of requirements for addresses (null address) in functions with address parameters
--   Generating full inheritance tree for contract
+-   Generating a full inheritance tree for contracts
 -   Generating other types of Mermaid diagrams from Solidity code (Flowchart, Sequence, Use Case, Entity Relationship)
--   Linking diagram elements to source code to use diagram as a navigation
+-   Linking diagram elements to source code to use the diagram as navigation